Tom Brady’s stellar 2016 season wasn’t enough to earn the New England Patriots quarterback his third career first-team All-Pro selection.

 — Slater edged Ebner by just two votes (14 to 12).
 Slater said last month he believed Ebner had been the better player this season.

 — Cannon’s second-team All-Pro nod is definitive proof of the right tackle’s tremendous improvement this season.
-A whipping boy for Patriots fans throughout his career, the 28-year-old now like a cornerstone of New England’s offensive line for the foreseeable future after earning a five-year contract extension.
+A whipping boy for Patriots fans throughout his career, the 28-year-old now looks like a cornerstone of New England’s offensive line for the foreseeable future after earning a five-year contract extension.

 — Patriots tight end Rob Gronkowski received All-Pro consideration despite playing in just eight games.
 He garnered one vote, good for third place behind Kelce and Carolina’s Greg Olsen.